knishiura3/BIOL8803_Transcriptional_Risk_Score/README.md

   # output SQL DB is ~13.7 GB (not compressed) for input of 3.7GB compressed eQTL file
   python3 eQTL_build_db.py <eQTL input .gz file> <output DB name>

-  # this also took about 30 min, outputs the eQTL rows for each GWAS hit in output directory and
+  # this also took about 30 min, outputs the eQTL rows corresponding to each GWAS hit in
-  # a timestamped log file in current directory
+  # separate files in output directory and a timestamped log file in current directory
   python3 eQTL_query_db.py <GWAS hit file> <eQTL DB> <Window size (bp)> <output directory>
   ```